Aging doesn't have to mean declining. You simply need to learn how to increase metabolism after 40 … and it's easier than you think!

 If the food and drink you consume each day are heavy on ingredients that take a lot of work to process, your liver is already working at capacity.

-It stores inside your organs (fatty liver and blocked arteries), around your organs (visceral fat), and around your mid-section (subcutaneous fat).
+It is stored inside your organs (fatty liver and blocked arteries), around your organs (visceral fat), and around your mid-section (subcutaneous fat).

 To detox your liver and get it working efficiently and effectively, you’ll need to cut right back on sugars, artificial sweeteners, and trans-fatty acids.